Get the App

 Everything is being held at once.

-but nothing rests either.
+Nothing drops, but nothing rests either.

-even when each item
+Simultaneity creates load even when each item is manageable alone.

-Naming this
+Naming this matters.

-and reduces self-criticism.
+Seeing the pattern restores perspective and reduces self-criticism.

-Capacity is shaped by number,
+Capacity is shaped by number, not weakness.

 Name simultaneous load with DojoWell.